flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 ## Surfing the learning curve

 That chaotic getting-lost-and-found experience was actually supremely rewarding (for me, anyway).

-Getting lost taught me:
+Getting lost taught me some useful things:

 * The importance of knowing where you are.
 * How to configure displaying your coordinates.